The history of Turmeric:

 The festival takes place on “Somvati Amavasya” a new moon day that falls on a Monday which usually occurs two or three times.

-Lord Khandoba is a reknown folk diety who lived around the 9th century A.D.
-Khandoba is popularly worshipped across Maharashtra and Karnataka.
-He was believed to have possessed qualities of lord Shiva and his wives: Mhalsa and Banai – who were honoured as incarnations of goddess Parvati and Ganga.
+Lord Khandoba is a reknown diets WHO folk lived around the 9 th century AD Khandoba is popularly worshipped across Maharashtra and Karnataka.
+He was believed to have possessed qualities of lord Shiva and his wives: Mhalsa and Banai - who were honored as incarnations of goddess Parvati and Ganga.

 His idol is typically depicted with four arms, in one of which he holds a Bhandara-patra or the bowl of turmeric powder.